Jargoth/Rastplaneraren/README.md

 Changes:

 v.
+0.1.4
+* Fixed some code aestethics
+* Fixed an error in version announcemts
+* Added error logging

+v.
 0.1.3
 * Fixed some code aestethics
 * Added an error message when no options is selected when pressing "Planera raster"